ais1-1/OC-project-12-epic-events-crm/README.md

         # Run flake8
         flake8

-Currently, there are no errors so you will not see anything on the terminal.
+Currently, there are no errors, so you will not see anything on the terminal.

 [Go to the top](#epic-events-crm)